martijnbastiaan/cocotb/documentation/source/building.rst

 .. make:var:: VHDL_LIB_ORDER

-      Order in which VHDL libraries should be compiled (Xcelium only)
+      Order in which VHDL libraries should be compiled (ModelSim/Questa/Xcelium only)

 .. make:var:: COMPILE_ARGS